Starfish Frequently Asked Questions

 A Progress Survey allows a faculty member to raise concerns (flags) or send compliments (kudos) related to a student's academic performance at specific points during the semester.
 Each raised flag or kudo sends a standardized email, including any notes entered, directly to the student on behalf of the faculty member.
 The message is shared with the student’s academic advisor, keeping advisors better informed about student performance and possible needs.

-Progress Surveys are only open for a specified period of time, usually one week.
+Progress Surveys are only open for a specified period of time, usually one or two weeks.
 If your course is included in the Progress Survey, you will receive email notification including the open and close dates.
 If you miss the window to provide feedback via the Progress Survey, you may raise flags or give kudos manually at any time.

 - What is a flag and when should I use one?

-Missing/Late Assignments - raise this flag to alert the student of missing, late, or incomplete assignments.
-It is at the discretion of the faculty to determine the type of assignment to consider when raising this flag.
+Missing/Late Assignments - Raise this when a student has pattern of missing, late or incomplete work.
+It is at the discretion of the faculty to determine the type of assignment to consider/exclude when raising this flag.

 - What is a kudo and when should I use one?